cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 When the `Proposal` end-to-end delay is underestimated or unrealistic, proposed block times can be rejected by all correct nodes.

-In order to prevent networks with bad parameters from halting, the `MSGDELAY` parameter has become adaptive in the implementation.
+In order to prevent networks with bad parameters from not making progress (that is, stay at the consensus instance for same height forever), the `MSGDELAY` parameter has become adaptive in the implementation.
 This means that the parameter in practice is `MSGDELAY(r)`, where `r` is the consensus round, and `MSGDELAY(r+1) > MSGDELAY(r)`.